sage-code/eve/manual/overview.md

 * System environment variables use prefix "$".
 These are global constants in Bee;
 * System constants use prefix "$" and they are global and public;
 * System variables use prefix "#" and they are global and public;
-* Scoping operator is "." not "::".
-You can use alias or module name as scope qualifier;
+* Scoping operator is "." unlike "::" that is used in C++ and Rust.

 ## Comments